kristianmandrup/red-elements/Readme.md

 # Red UI

-Node-red UI for Vue 2.x.
+Node-red UI using Custom Elements (possibly wrapped for Vue 2+)

-This project contains packages for the (main) components used in the [node-red](nodered.org/) [editor](https://github.com/node-red/node-red/tree/master/editor), originally extracted and partly refactore in [red-editor](https://github.com/tecla5/red-editor).
+This project contains packages for the (main) components used in the [node-red](nodered.org/) [editor](https://github.com/node-red/node-red/tree/master/editor), originally extracted and partly refactored in [red-editor](https://github.com/tecla5/red-editor).

-Each package is a [Vue 2](vuejs.org/) project created via [create-vue-app](https://www.npmjs.com/package/create-vue-app) CLI.
+We aim to repackage the original editor components as native Custom Elements, which can be used and reused across any platform or framework.

+We will primarily be using StencilJS, so that it works nicely with Ionic 4 (coming very soon), which wil deliver a full cross-platform experience, using the native web standards as the platform, including Cordoba, PWA, Electron etc.

+One "ring" to rule them all!!!

 ## Packages

 This [lerna](https://lernajs.io/) project contains the following packages:

+- `_red-shared` shared assets, styles and utility scripts
+- `red-stencil` stencil app with stencil custom elements (native browser elements)
+- `red-vue` Vue components, wrapping custom elements
+- `red-widgets` original jQuery elements/widgets from node red

+### components/elements

 - `red-ui-app` Full application
 - `red-ui-canvas` Canvas for flows drawing, using [D3](https://d3js.org/)